Crimson Tide vs. Terrapins: Second Round Betting Trends, Record ATS, Home/Road Splits

 Alabama Betting Records & Stats

-- Alabama has an average point total of 151.3 in its outings this year, 6.8 more points than this matchup's over/under.
+- Alabama has an average point total of 151.3 in its contests this year, 7.8 more points than this matchup's over/under.

 - The Crimson Tide's ATS record is 20-12-0 this season.

-- Alabama has entered the game as favorites 28 times this season and won 26, or 92.9%, of those games.
+- Alabama has been the favorite in 28 games this season and won 26 (92.9%) of those contests.

 Alabama vs. Maryland Over/Under Stats